Used Mattress Donations: 6 Ways to Donate Your Old Mattress

-Whatever the reason for upgrading to a new mattress, you're probably wondering what to do with your old one.
-According to the Cascade Alliance, each year, about 20 million mattresses are dumped in U.S. landfills—that's about 55,000 mattresses per day!—which is not so great for the environment.
+If you're in the market for a new mattress, it's probably time to recycle your old one.
+According to the Cascade Alliance, each year, about 20 million mattresses are dumped in North America’s landfills—that's about 55,000 mattresses per day!—which isn't so great for the environment.

 One way to avoid adding on to that number?
 Donating your mattress.
 Here's what you need to know about the mattress donation process.

 Determined your old bed is ready for donation?
 Your next step is figuring out where to donate the mattress.
-Here are eight popular options to consider.
+Our top six places to donate an old mattress are:

 Charities are a great way to donate your mattress while helping someone in the market for a gently used bed.

-ReStore accepts new and gently used future, including mattresses.
+ReStore accepts new and gently used products, including mattresses.
 Visit the Habitat for Humanity site and use their search tool to find and contact a ReStore center in your area.

-Many Habitat ReStore locations offer free pickup, or you can drop off your mattress.
+Many Habitat ReStore locations offer free pickup services, or you can drop off your mattress.
 Always call and confirm donation hours, which can differ from ReStore hours.

-Keep in mind that not all Goodwill locations accept donated mattresses and bedding—Goodwill locations in New York and New Jersey, for example, don't accept mattress donations.
+It's important to keep in mind that not all thrift stores will accept donated mattresses and bedding.
+For example, Goodwill locations in New York and New Jersey don't accept mattress donations.

-Before you haul that mattress to your local Goodwill, give them a quick call to confirm.
+Before you haul your mattress to your local thrift store, give them a call to confirm they accept mattress donations.

 Donation Town is a helpful resource that provides a national web-based directory of charities that offer mattress donation options.
 Use the handy search tool to find a charity near you.
 They may even be able to pick it up and haul it away for you.